tanjul17/whole-JAVA/README.md

 # whole-JAVA
-this repository will contains all my JAVA code.
+this repository will contains all my JAVA codes.

-these are my all java programs which i wrote my initial coding journey. hope this journey will get successful
+hope this journey will get successful